minjoks/masters_thesis/README.md

 * link_list.npy -- link list of size=[1869,2], the first colum corresponds to a unique BGC and the second to a unique molecule (can be obtained from bgc_pfam and mol_fps)
 * bgc_kernel_tanimoto.npy -- pre-calculated tanimoto kernel for BGCs
 * mol_kernel_tanimoto.npy -- pre-calculated tanimoto kernel for molecules
+* Y_svm.npy -- matrix of links for SVM implementation

 **prismdata**
 Includes data gathered and cleaned from [3](https://zenodo.org/record/3985982#.YbjNSJFByV4).
 The naming inconsistensies of the original files in [3](https://zenodo.org/record/3985982#.YbjNSJFByV4) is a s**show, so some BGCs were dropped, leaving with 1151 BGCs.